 Just so you know right off the bat, Internet in Puerto Rico is slower and much more expensive than what you probably have/had in the states, no real reason, it’s just the way it is, especially around the San Juan metropolitan area.

 I know it is much slower than what we had in the states six years ago.
 We had cable Internet at a speed of 12 Mbps and we paid roughly $40, now for the same price here in Puerto Rico, we get a little bit less than 3 Mbps!
-And that is the fastest speed this particular company has for my house.
+And it wasn’t until late 2013 that 3 Mbps was the fastest speed for my house; now the fastest speed for my house is 30 Mbps for DSL, and up to 60 Mbps for cable.

-I have had both cable Internet and DSL, and my experience was that cable Internet, at least in my house, was slightly faster but very inconsistent, which means that at times when people are on the Internet, my Internet got really slow, and I’m talking REALLY slow!
-While DSL, which is what I have now, is slower than in previous cable service but it is consistent, which I like because I want the Saints in whether it is 2 AM on a Sunday morning or a 6 PM on a Wednesday evening.
+I have had both cable Internet and DSL, and my experience was that cable Internet, at least in my house, was slightly faster but very inconsistent, which means that at times when many people are on the Internet, my Internet got really slow, and I’m talking REALLY slow!
+While DSL, which is what I have now, has a slower max speed than cable, but it is consistent, which I like because I want the same speed whether it is 2 AM on a Sunday morning or a 6 PM on a Wednesday evening.

-I’m not exactly sure why the Internet in Puerto Rico is that much slower than this things the truth is that you can actually get faster Internet speeds in your phone than you can in your house, although they are improving a little bit by slowly expanding their fiber optic network.
+I’m not exactly sure why the Internet in Puerto Rico is that much slower and so expensive, but the truth is that you probably can get faster Internet speeds in your phone than you can in your house (like in my case), although they are improving a little bit by slowly expanding their fiber optic network, but you will pay more for that.

-Another thing to mention is that if by chance we are affected by a tropical storm or hurricane, we will lose power for a few days, and cable for more days, which means that your cable Internet will also be out of service until the cable company restore it, even if your electricity is already restored.
-However, those who have DSL will likely see Internet service restored as soon as the electricity gets restored.
+Another thing to mention is that if by chance we are affected by a tropical storm or hurricane, we will lose power for a few days, and cable for even more days, which means that your cable Internet will also be out of service until the cable company restores it, even if your electricity is already restored.
+However, those who have DSL will likely see Internet service restored as soon as the electricity gets restored, so a lot of people have one of those big computer battery backups, but also connect their DSL router in it.

-Good points: Their Internet speed is consistent which means that he will not get noticeably slower during peak times.
+Good points: Their Internet speed is consistent which means that he will not get noticeably slower during peak usage times (normally in the evenings).
 They also have access to ESPN3 which is something that I really like and I’m sure a lot of people out there too.
 Since you get unlimited download data you can stream video watch Netflix movies, or watch ESPN3 without having to worry if you will surpass the download data limit.

-Good points: Although I have never used Liberty’s Internet service, they seem to have at least on paper some of the best plans simply because they have some of the fastest speeds, unlimited data downloads, and access to ESPN3.
-People that I know that use Liberty Cablevision seem to be happy with the service and the reliability.
+Good points: Although I have never used Liberty’s Internet service (I did have OneLink though), they seem to have, at least on paper, some of the best plans simply because they have the fastest speeds, unlimited data downloads, and access to ESPN3.
+People that I know that use Liberty Cablevision seem to be generally happy with the service and the reliability.

 Bad points: Like I mentioned above, I have personally not used their Internet service.
 However, given the fact that it is cable Internet, it is susceptible to decreased speeds